public

 This is a very basic introduction for those out there that are thinking of making a film; or getting into a particular role within the industry.

-Latest Post Inside 3studio: ADR and Voice-Over by 3studio public
+Latest Post Skarlett Riot Returns to 3studio by 3studio public

 Maybe this should have been the first post in our series?
 Anyway; this week we're going to talk about how to Get Started with filmmaking.